kubenet-dev/ac2-kubenet-workshop/Part 3/config/README.md

 🎉 You created a config 🤘

-look at the config details and look at the ownerreferences and the fact that an ip address from the ipindex got referenced in the config.
+Look at the config details and look at the ownerreferences and the fact that an ip address from the ipindex got referenced in the config.

 ```bash
 choreoctl get configs.config.sdcio.dev subinterface.kubenet.region1.us-east.node1.0.0.0.system -o yaml